 Ron, Harry, and Ginny had the same skeptical looks the Slytherins had when Hermione made a case for Draco Malfoy’s innocence, but Hermione didn’t mind.
-She knew that no one else believed her, but something in her gut was just telling her that it couldn’t have been a seventeen year old who killed Terrance in broad-daylight in the middle of Hogsmeade...not right after he'd made his case for how much he wanted to finish Hogwarts quietly...
+She knew that no one else believed her, but something in her gut was just telling her that it couldn’t have been Draco who killed Terrance in broad-daylight in the middle of Hogsmeade...not right after he'd made his case for how much he wanted to finish Hogwarts quietly...

 “I know this isn’t the best time, but Ron and I think we’ve found the locket, from Sirius’s house…I’ll tell you more about it later…I just wanted you to know.”